notivae/notivae/docs/src/en/index.md

 - **Fully self-hosted** — No reliance on external services like Supabase, S3, or Firebase.
 Your data stays yours.
 - **Early-stage roadmap** — Planned features include a user dashboard, export to PDF/Markdown, comment threads, mobile improvements, and API support.

-> ✨ Built with ❤️ by and for students who believe that knowledge should be open, structured, and self-owned.
+> [!NOTE] ✨ Built with ❤️ by and for students who believe that knowledge should be open, structured, and self-owned.

 Explore the docs to [get started](start/introduction.md), contribute, or deploy your own instance of Notivae.